 Name Range Description / values 0: Thermal image calc.
-TM> Trip expect mode: No trip expected/Trip expected TM> Time to 100 % theta: Time to reach the 100 % thermal cap TM> Rreference T curr.: reference/pick-up value (IEQ) TM> Active meas. curr.: the measured maximum TRMS current at a given moment TM> T est. with act. curr.: estimation of the used thermal capacity including the current at a given moment TM> T at a given moment: the thermal capacity used at that moment Thermal image 1: Temp. estimates TM> Used k for amb. temp: the ambient correction factor at a givenmoment TM> Max. temp. rise all.: the maximum allowed temperature rise TM> Temp. rise atm: the calculated temperature rise at a given moment TM> Hot spot estimate: the estimated hot spot temperature including the ambient temperature TM> Hot spot max. all.: the maximum allowed temperature for the object 2: Timing status TM> Trip delay remaining: the time to reach 100% theta TM> Trip time to rel.: the time to reach theta while staying below the trip limit during cooling TM> Alarm 1 time to rel.: the time to reach theta while staying below the Alarm 1 limit during cooling TM> Alarm 2 time to rel.: the time to reach theta while staying below the Alarm 2 limit during cooling TM> Inhibit time to rel.: the time to reach theta while staying below the Alarm 2 limit during cooling
+TM&gt; Trip expect mode: No trip expected/Trip expected TM&gt; Time to 100 % theta: Time to reach the 100 % thermal cap TM&gt; Rreference T curr.: reference/pick-up value (IEQ) TM&gt; Active meas. curr.: the measured maximum TRMS current at a given moment TM&gt; T est. with act. curr.: estimation of the used thermal capacity including the current at a given moment TM&gt; T at a given moment: the thermal capacity used at that moment Thermal image 1: Temp. estimates TM&gt; Used k for amb. temp: the ambient correction factor at a givenmoment TM&gt; Max. temp. rise all.: the maximum allowed temperature rise TM&gt; Temp. rise atm: the calculated temperature rise at a given moment TM&gt; Hot spot estimate: the estimated hot spot temperature including the ambient temperature TM&gt; Hot spot max. all.: the maximum allowed temperature for the object 2: Timing status TM&gt; Trip delay remaining: the time to reach 100% theta TM&gt; Trip time to rel.: the time to reach theta while staying below the trip limit during cooling TM&gt; Alarm 1 time to rel.: the time to reach theta while staying below the Alarm 1 limit during cooling TM&gt; Alarm 2 time to rel.: the time to reach theta while staying below the Alarm 2 limit during cooling TM&gt; Imit to rel.: the time to reach theta while staying below the Alarm 2 limit during cooling TM&gt; Imit time to rel.: the time to reach theta while staying below the Alarm 2 limit during cooling TM&gt; Inhibit time to rel.: the time to reach theta while staying below the Inhibit limit during cooling

 Table.
-5.4.23 - 199.
+5.4.23 - 200.
 Counters.